Inedo/inedo-docs/ProGet/advanced/package-promotion.md

 ## What Packages Can Be Promoted?

-- You will need two feeds of the same type, either [universal package format](/support/documentation/various/universal-packages/universal-feeds-package-ref/package-format) or a third party format (such as NuGet, npm, Ruby Gems, and more)
+You will need two feeds of the same type, either [universal package format](/support/documentation/various/universal-packages/universal-feeds-package-ref/package-format) or a third party format (such as NuGet, npm, Ruby Gems, and more).
+When promoting a remote package, it will first be cached, and then copied to the new feed.

-- Generally speaking, all packages can be promoted with only a few exceptions.
-    - Maven packages do not support promotion, and;
-    - Connector packages can’t inherently be promoted, they will need to first be pulled into a feed before they can be elligible for promotion.
+Note that Docker containers cannot currently be promoted.

 ## How to Promote a Package
 There are two ways to promote a package, using the Promote Package button in the Package Versions page in ProGet, or an API call.